Judge confronts novel issues in whether to move Meadows’s Georgia charges to federal court

-A judge is set to rule soon on the first Georgia 2020 election co-defendant’s attempt to move their charges to federal court, a decision could prove decisive for the future of Fulton County District Attorney Fani Willis’s (D) criminal case.
+A judge is set to rule soon on the first Georgia 2020 election co-defendant’s attempt to move their charges to federal court, a decision that could prove decisive for the future of Fulton County, Ga., District Attorney Fani Willis’s (D) criminal case.

 Former Trump White House chief of staff Mark Meadows wants U.S. District Judge Steve Jones to allow him to switch courts to attempt to get his charges thrown out on immunity grounds.
 It would also widen the jury pool to less Democrat-heavy areas and likely prevent a televised trial allowed by state law.